ash-project/ash/documentation/introduction/getting_started_phx.md

    end
 ```

-After that all we have to do is tell the our resources that are now
+After that all we have to do is configure our resources for the JSON:API.
-going to be part of an Json API.
-In this guide we will only expose an
-API for the `user` resource, exposing the tweet as is left as an exersice
-for the reader.
+In this guide we will only expose an API for the `user` resource, exposing the tweet as is left as an exercise for the reader.

-We need to add an extension to our resouce and define a mapping between
+We need to add the extension to our resource and define a mapping between
 the REST verbs and our internal api actions.

 ```diff